Have you ever worked in London? If not, have you ever considered making the move?

 London weighting on salaries

 Many people are put off moving to London due to the expensive cost of living.
 However, working in London usually means you will receive a higher salary due to London weighting.
 So, if this is one of the factors that is putting you off relocating, remember you are likely to be paid more to balance out the more expensive living costs.
 Additionally, for Architects and Interior Designers, there is a huge demand for candidates and so the salaries tend to be higher compared to those out of London.

 More travel options

-Are you fed up of sitting in traffic every day, commuting long distances and paying for parking?
-Living in London means you have a lot more travel options, such as walking, cycling, taking the bus or getting the over-ground/ tube.
+Are you fed up with sitting in traffic every day, commuting long distances and paying for parking?
+Living in London means you have a lot more travel options, such as walking, cycling, taking the bus or getting the over-ground/tube.
 A great benefit of this is that most of London’s transport options operate from the early hours until late at night, making it easy to get around and ideal if you need to be somewhere early or stay later at work.